burgerga/INTOXICOM_Workshop_1/paper/paper.md

 have previously already used resources like BioStudies [@Sarkans2018], ArrayExpress, and the European Nucleotide Archive [@Burgin2023] and matching identifier like the BioStudies Accession number, DOI, and ORCID.
 ISA-Tab [@RoccaSerra2009] is mentioned as format, along with the more general CSV, TSV, and JSON.
-Ddatasets have already been indexed by Google Dataset Search and Wikidata.
-Ontologies that were mentioned include the Chemical Entities of Biological Interest [@deMatos2010], Gene Ontology, and Experimental Factor Ontology (EFO) [@Malone2010].
+Datasets have already been indexed by Google Dataset Search (although it is unclear if this is functional) and Wikidata.
+Ontologies that were mentioned enclude the Chemical Entities of Biological Interest [@deMatos2010], Gene Ontology, and Experimental Factor Ontology (EFO) [@Malone2010].

+### FIP reflection

+It is to be expected that when developing a FIP a lot of questions remain open initially.
+These are typically the more technically/legal oriented questions, especially for the A and R principles, that require more specialized knowledge.
+In case of the toxicogenomics FIP also other fields (e.g. metadata schema, structured vocabularies, provenance model) stayed relatively empty, this might be for example because templates are not well-defined, or structured vocabularies are not widely used, which in itself is also good to learn (but of course indicates a need to develop those resources).

+It is also helpful to clearly set the scope for the FIP, as it is possible to create a FIP for a community (e.g. the toxicogenomics community), but it's also possible to create a FIP for a resource itself (e.g., the AOP-Wiki, or BioStudies).
+A limited scope might be easier to get started with (provided you have the resource experts present), and is a great way to assess the FAIRness of that resource!

+Finally, it should be noted that creating a FIP typically takes multiple sessions, as resources need to be identified and FERs need to be created, before a machine-readable FIP can be published.
+However, getting people to think about these choices is already a beneficial result of starting a FIP, even if the FIP is not (yet) finished.

 <!--
   https://docs.google.com/spreadsheets/d/1Bc7sCERl7FIJxm8wp7wz3vzZdnNaf-6N_8pn_xFMQyM/edit?usp=drive_link